|

 REPUBLIC OF IRELAND

-Lady Jane's hands were shaking
+Lady Jane's hands were shaking with anger by

-driver in Hastings.
-Phrases like
+volunteer police driver in Hastings.
+Phrases like "bravery

-"bravery and initiative" and "assistance to authorities" were bandied
+and initiative" and "assistance to authorities" were bandied

 about without making it clear exactly